 Contact Learning & Behavioral Center today!

 For many mental health issues getting correct and early behavior, diagnosis is key.
 Maladaptive behavior issues require specific approaches, so children with behavioral problems can learn healthy coping mechanisms for their conditions and parents and caregivers to learn how to accommodate individuals properly.
-At Learning and Behavioral Center, we provide comprehensive diagnosis and treatment for autism spectrum disorder, obsessive-compulsive disorder, ADHD, and assistance for children with Down Syndrome.
+As a service provider, we do not diagnose disorders as that is outside of our scope of practice.
+We work alongside your doctor as they provide us with your child’s formal diagnosis.
+At Learning and Behavioral Center, we provide treatment for autism spectrum disorder, obsessive-compulsive disorder, ADHD, Down Syndrome, and more.

 Autism spectrum disorder (ASD) is a developmental condition that may cause difficulties in motor coordination, communication, and social interaction.
 Those with ASD often have repetitive and strict behaviors impacting how they conduct their everyday activities.
 This requires parents, family, and caregivers to understand the condition and how it is uniquely expressed in the individual to accommodate their needs.